Day After Day:

-One fateful day, an aspiring singer arrived at my recording studio to make a demo tape.
+One fateful day, an aspiring singer arrived at my recording studio, Theta Sound, to make a demo tape.
 It was supposed to be a routine recording session: singer lays down a lead vocal part while listening to a backing track; engineer makes sure the part sounds good; engineer mixes the song; repeat the above for one or two more songs.

 The first song, originally recorded by Céline Dion, went very well.
 Engineer (me) took notice; this singer is REALLY GOOD!
 Second song, more of a country style, also went well.
 But something happened with the third song (which happened to be an original by singer and her cousin).
 Engineer put on his producer hat.
 Realized that the backing track for this song was interfering with the singer during the choruses; and it wasn’t something that could be fixed in the mix.
 Producer/engineer asked artist for access to individual instrument tracks for song #3.
 Unfortunately (or fortunately, depending on how you look at it), those tracks were no longer available.
 Hmm…